isomerpages/moe-standrewjuniorsch/_general-information/SAPTA/Overview.md

 The St. Andrew’s Parent-Teacher Association (SAPTA) was founded several decades ago with well-meaning parents coming together to support the school by getting involved with its activities.
 The association was officially registered in 1970 as a voluntary&nbsp;organisation&nbsp;that works to support the well-being of parents, teachers, and students.

 The SAPTA logo integrates the letter “A” with three triangles at the end of the masthead representing&nbsp;PARENTS,&nbsp;TEACHERS&nbsp;and&nbsp;STUDENTS, our&nbsp;main focus.
-In supporting the school, SAPTA members come together to provide for the needs of all our parents, teachers and boys.
+In supporting the school, SAPTA members come together to provide for the needs of all our parents, teachers, and boys.
 Areas where we focus our efforts are:

 STUDENTS